University of Arkansas: Early developments

 The University of Arkansas was founded in 1871 on the site of a hilltop farm that overlooked the Ozark Mountains, giving it the nickname "The Hill".

 The university was established under the Morrill Land-Grant Colleges Act of 1862.
 The university's founding also satisfied the provision in the Arkansas Constitution of 1868 that the General Assembly was to "establish and maintain a State University."

 Bids from state towns and counties determined the university's location.
-The citizens of Fayetteville and Washington County. pledged $130,000 toward securing the university, a sum that proved to be more than other offers.
-This was in response to the competition created by the Arkansas General Assembly's Organic Act of 1871, providing for the "location, organization and maintenance of the Arkansas Industrial University with a normal department [i.e., teacher education] therein."
+The citizens of Fayetteville and Washington County pledged the most: $130,000 toward securing the university.
 Classes started on January 22, 1872.

 Notable landmarks

 Completed in 1875, Old Main, a two-towered brick building designed in the Second Empire style, was the primary instructional and administrative building.
 It is listed on the National Register of Historic Places.
 Its design was based on the plans for the main academic building at the University of Illinois, which has since been demolished.
-However, the clock and bell towers were switched at Arkansas.
-The northern taller tower is the bell tower, and the southern shorter tower is the clock tower.
-One legend for the tower switch is that the taller tower was put to the north as a reminder of the Union victory during the Civil War.
-A second legend is that the contractor accidentally swapped the tower drawings after having had too much to drink.
-Although the southern tower was designed with clock faces, it did not hold a working clock until October 2005.
-The bell tower has always had some type of chime, initially a bell that was rung on the hour by student volunteers.
-Electronic chimes were installed in 1959.
+At Arkansas, the taller tower is the bell tower, and the shorter tower is the clock tower.
 In addition to the regular chimes of the clock, the university's Alma Mater plays at 5 pm every day.
-Old Main housed many of the earliest classes at the university, and has served as the offices of every college within the university during its history.
-Today, in addition to hosting classes, it contains the restored Giffels Auditorium and historic displays, as well as the administrative offices of the J. William Fulbright College of Arts and Sciences.